Gubi0609/EinkPDA/README.md

 # EinkPDA
 ## A Personal Digital Assistant designed to run on either an ESP32 or RP2040

-This is a work in progress and is therefor not finished.
+This is a work in progress and is therefore not finished.

 Inspired by: https://github.com/ashtf8/EinkPDA